mcclatchy/rusty_api/README.md

 `debug` is reserved for future use and is intended to be used for switching between a debug and production environment.

-## Examples
+## Query Examples
-Although this program has been working very well for local development, there have been some occassional unexpected / odd behaviors when deployed to the static media server.
+Because we have wildly outdated technology -- hence the entire reason we're using CGI like it's 1998 -- we cannot send any `POST` requests to the endpoint.
+Therefore, all of the interaction with the API has to be done with `GET` requests.

+According to the [GraphQL documentation](https://graphql.org/learn/serving-over-http/), `GET` requests are a valid method of interacting with GraphQL.
+The documentation states that all GraphQL queries should be preceded with `query=`.

 Here are three commands to test the current GraphQL functionality.
 Some substitution will likely be necessary to reference the correct record or server location.

 ### Return all Posts
-`curl -X POST -H "Content-Type: application/json" --data '{ allPosts{id title body published} }' http://localhost:8000/cgi-bin/test.cgi -v`
+`query={ allPosts{id title body published} }`

 ### Return a single Post by ID
-`curl -X POST -H "Content-Type: application/json" --data '{ getPost(postId: "659cc6d7-b74d-4fff-bfae-c06aedb905f1"){id title body} }' http://localhost:8000/cgi-bin/test.cgi -v`
+`query={ getPost(postId: "659cc6d7-b74d-4fff-bfae-c06aedb905f1"){id title body} }`

 ### Create a new Post
-`curl -X POST -H "Content-Type: application/json" --data 'mutation { createPost(postTitle: "Today was a good day" postBody: "I didn't even have to use my AK" postPublished: true){id title body published} }' http://localhost:8000/cgi-bin/test.cgi -v`
+*This is currently not working and under diagnosis* `query=mutation { createPost(postTitle: "Today was a good day" postBody: "I didn't even have to use my AK" postPublished: true){id title body published} }`

+### Diagnosing Query Problems
+Because `GET` requests can sometimes include other parameters, the Rusty API is using RegEx to parse the URL parameters.
+If you run into trouble, try to diagnose the issue by removing any additional URL parameters.

 ## Testing
 If Python is available on your system, then it's very easy to setup a local server for testing.